Support Now

 No indoor tournament facilities means no winter sports tourism.
 WWS programming already generates $9M annually from 11,000 visitors — without a year-round venue.

 A regional multi-sport hub drives lodging, dining, and retail spending across the valley.
+Travel Wisconsin estimates this facility will have a $16M annual impact to the local economy.

 The site concept